Industry news, Investing

 ESG adoption rates hold steady, Callan survey finds

-In Callan’s 2017 ESG Survey, we found that adoption rates of environmental, social, and governance (ESG) factors into the investment decision-making process among institutional investors has leveled-off, an indication of potential acceptance and maturation of the school of thought within the investment community.
-In 2017, 37% of fund sponsors incorporated ESG factors into the investment decision-making process, unchanged compared to 2016.
+In Callan’s 2017 ESG Survey, we found that adoption rates of environmental, social, and governance (ESG) factors into the investment decision-making process among institutional investors has leveled off.
+In 2017, 37% of fund sponsors incorporated ESG factors into their investment decisions, which is unchanged compared to 2016.

 Other highlights from the survey: